 What is most interesting is that almost no foreigner rides the Metro.
-We certainly didn’t feel like people were “looking at us”, whereas in some areas of Cartagena we definitely felt that.
+We certainly didn’t feel like people were “looking at us”, as opposed to some areas of Cartagena.

 The rubber tyres, signage, and even station design all reminded me of Montreal.
 Never thought I’d feel Montreal this far away.

 Finishing off the morning with a brunch at Sanborns, then Metro to the airport.
 5 MXN Metro tickets ftw.
 Thanks for the morning CDMX!